 The post-mortem examination showed signs of pneumonia and severe gastric ulceration.
 Specialists explained that these are typical findings in poached pangolins.

-Donate today, and help us save lives.
+Donate today, on World Pangolin Day, and help us save lives.